-From 2018 to 2019, ECRI developed and operated a horizon scanning system to capture gene and cell-based therapies likely to become clinically available within the next 3 years.
+From 2018 to 2019, ECRI developed and operated a horizon scanning system to capture gene and cell-based therapies likely to become clinically available within the next three years.
 Over the course of the project, we identified and reported on over 115 therapies.

 AHRQ Healthcare Horizon Scanning System

 From 2010 to 2015, ECRI created and operated the first, large-scale U.S. healthcare horizon scanning system intended to inform comparative-effectiveness research investments made through its Effective Health Care Program.
 The system had the following goals: